jhessin/bitburner-files/src/outline.md

 ### Phase 2 has 1 TB of RAM and can do more advanced hacking and contracts.

+Here is where we start batching and buying large servers to support said batching.
+Once we buy our first large server we can start phase 3 where we can batch multiple targets.

+### Phase 3 has at least 1 large server.

 Here is where we focus on augs that increase money earned and skill growth.
 Once we have all those augs installed we can focus on growing the server again.
-This will begin phase 3.
+This will begin phase 4.

-### Phase 3 back to server growth.
+### Phase 4 max augs - max servers.
+(TODO)

 Here we want to max out our server, both memory(2^30GB) and cores(8).
 Earn money any way we can and expand the server.
-No augs involved in this, though we will be joining as many factions as possible to gain favor/rep.

-### Phase 4 involves grinding as many augs as possible in one go.

 We shouldn't be filtering augs here, just get everything.
 We are going for the "It's time to install"